Brian Cox – Por Que Precisamos Dos Exploradores

 that corresponded to no known element.

-que correspondia a nenhum elemento conhecido.
+que correspondiam a nenhum elemento conhecido.

 And that's why helium's called helium.